chroto/quickstart-redhat-openshift/README.os4.md

 - BYO IAM Roles for Worker and Control Plane nodes
 - Installation Logs and Metrics delivered to AWS CloudWatch
 - KubeConfig is stored in Secrets Manager to help integrate w/ AWSQS::Kubernetes::Helm
+- Removed CI directory in favor of .taskcat.yml file in order to match patterns from other Quickstart projects
+- Split existing /non-existing VPC paths into two separate master templates

 # Live Demo